+- The Headteacher

+- The Designated Safeguarding Lead

+- The Computing Subject Leader

+- The Governor responsible for Safeguarding

 - This policy may also be partly reviewed and / or adapted in response to specific online safety incidents or developments in the school's use of technology.
-It has been shared with all staff via email and a staff meeting and is readily available to parents on the school website. - All staff must be familiar with this policy and all staff and pupils must sign the relevant Acceptable Use Policy before being allowed to access school's systems (see appendices).
-As Online safety is an important part of our school's approach to safeguarding, all staff have a shared responsibility to ensure that the policy and practices are embedded.
-This will be monitored by the Headteacher, the Designated Safeguarding Lead and governors as appropriate.
+It has been shared with all staff.

+- All staff must be familiar with this policy and all staff and pupils must sign the relevant Acceptable Use Policy before being allowed to access school's systems (see appendices).

+- As online safety is an important part of our school's approach to safeguarding, all staff have a shared responsibility to ensure that the policy and practices are embedded.
+This will be monitored by the Headteacher, the Designated Safeguarding Leads and governors as appropriate.